2.1. Imports

 - Scikit-learn: For machine learning, providing simple and efficient tools for data analysis and modeling.

-To integrate these packages into your project using poetry, you can execute the following command in your terminal:
+To integrate these packages into your project using uv, you can execute the following command in your terminal:

-This command tells poetry to download and install these packages, along with their dependencies, into your project environment, ensuring version compatibility and easy package management.
+This command tells uv to download and install these packages, along with their dependencies, into your project environment, ensuring version compatibility and easy package management.

 How should you organize your imports to facilitate your work?